 I’m only going to recommend one flash.
 The Godox TT685F.
 If you want to see all the best flashes check out the Fujifilm X-T2 accessories page.
 There is a nice list going there.

-The Goddox TT685F is such a good flash and it does everything you could ever need.
-It’s also a really good value.
+The Goddox TT685F is a great flash.
+It does everything you could ever need and is a really good value.

 Godox X2TF TransmitterAvailable at: Amazon / BHphoto The Godox X2TF Transmitter is for the Godox speedlights.
 It takes 2xAA batteries and has everything you need to get you started using your TT685F.
 Some complain that you need to be more than 3 feet away from the speedlight for consistent performance.
 I haven’t had issues yet. |